evafelnik/rawdatacorruptorr/README.md

 Raw data corruptor!

-# The source code has a stupid GUI version!!!
+# The source code has a stupid gui test